trusttoken/contracts-pre22/README.md

 accordance with law enforcement.
 The blacklist will only be used in accordance with the [TrueCoin Terms of Use](https://truecoin.com/terms-of-use).

-### Insurance Fees

-The contract is equipped to charge transaction fees upon minting, burning, and/or transferring of TrueUSD.
-There is currently a 7 bips fee on transfers.
-These fees are intended to compensate whomever is insuring the contract.
-With the launch of the TrustToken platform, TrustToken holders will stake TrustToken so that if anything were to go wrong with the USD backing (e.g. a bank holding the funds goes under), TrueUSD holders would be compensated from the TrustToken stake instead.

 ### Delegation to a new contract

 If TrueUSD.sol ever needs to be upgraded, the new contract will implement the